Teach English in Spain

 Expect to work different hours, most language schools run from 4 - 10pm.

 Spain is not only a popular tourist destination but also attracts thousands of TEFL teachers every year.
 European citizens can legally work in Spain but non-eu citizens might struggle to obtain the work visa.
+Some companies do not require any experience but some will require a qualification and previous references.

 Salary for Teaching in Spain

 What you get paid really depends on the job and employer.
 If you have a normal job at a language school you can expect to make around 15-20 euros per hour which usually works out at around 1000 euros per month.
 Wages are very competative.
 Generally if you have experience or take a TEFL certification course in Spain you will be able to find employment more easily.
+Some TEFL employers in Spain like international language schools provide accommodation for free.

 If you need any help arranging a teaching placement in Spain please get in touch.